Support - Payroll, HMRC, and RTI

 RTI (Real Time Information) has been introduced for all business in the UK.
 What this means in practical terms, is that each time you run the payroll, you will have to instruct the payroll software to send the details of that pay run over the internet to HMRC.

 If you employ 9 people or less, you don't need to use a payroll system that has RTI because each time you run your payroll, you can login to HMRC's web site and enter the details manually.
-In much the same way as you may enter your VAT quarter end details now (except RTI requires a lot more information).
+In much the same way as you used to be able to do with your VAT quarter end details (no longer possible due to MTD).
 Alternatively, you can use RTI that's built into a payroll if you wish.
 Certainly, it will be more convenient than having to spend time logging into HMRC's web site and entering the figures manually.
 If you have 10 or more employees, then you have no choice but to use an RTI enabled payroll.

 As far as I know, Adminsoft Accounts will be the ONLY free payroll available to businesses with over 9 employees!

 One word of caution, HMRC are VERY particular about how data is presented to them, and what that data contains.
 Everything is checked as soon as it's sent, and if there's anything at all they don't like, the whole lot is rejected.
 This is made worse by HMRC's error messages which are often vague, and frequently misleading.
 As HMRC change their requirements from time to time, and particularly at the start of each tax year, it's very important you keep your software right up to date.

 The payroll information is submitted to HMRC over the internet in the form of XML documents.
 There are several types of document, depending on what's being communicated to HMRC.
 Adminsoft Accounts can send four types of document: